Surrounded by seven mountains, Bergen is one of Norway's best cities for a walking holiday.

 Whether you want an easy ramble around the city or a full-day weekend hike in the mountains, Bergen is a great location for walking.

 The downtown area is perfect for casual strolls, most notably at the Bryggen wharf and around the lake by the buildings of Bergen Art Museum.
-Beyond the city centre, here are some of our favourite places for hiking in Bergen.
+Another good option from the Fish Market area is to walk along the Nordnes peninsular to the aquarium.

 Hikes from Mount Fløyen